Gaussian Process Boosting

+Gaussian processes \citep{williams2006gaussian} are flexible non-parametric function models that achieve state-of-the-art prediction accuracy and allow for making probabilistic predictions \citep{gneiting2007probabilistic}.
+They are used in areas such as (i) non-parametric regression, (ii) modeling of time series, spatial, and spatio-temporal data \citep{shumway2017time, banerjee2014hierarchical, cressie2015statistics}, (iii) emulation of large computer experiments \citep{kennedy2001bayesian}, (iv) optimization of expensive black-box functions \citep{jones1998efficient}, (v) parameter tuning in machine learning models \citep{snoek2012practical}, and others.
+Further, mixed effects models \citep{laird1982random, pinheiro2006mixed} with grouped, or clustered, random effects are widely used in various scientific disciplines for modeling data with a grouping structure such as panel and longitudinal data.

-In Gaussian process and mixed effects models, the first moment is often assumed to be either zero or a linear function of covariates.
-Residual structured variation is then modeled using a zero-mean Gaussian process and/or grouped random effects model.
-However, both the zero-mean and the linearity assumption are often unrealistic, and higher predictive accuracy can be obtained by relaxing these assumptions; see, e.g., our experiments in Sections \ref{simul} and \ref{data_appl}.
-Furthermore, if the mean function of a Gaussian process model is misspecified, spurious second-order non-stationarity can occur as the covariance function of such a misspecified model equals the true covariance function plus the squared bias of the mean function \citep{fuglstad2015does, schmidt2020flexible}.
-It is thus important to first correctly model the mean function before trying to account for potential residual second-order non-stationarity.
+In Gaussian process and mixed effects models, the prior mean is traditionally assumed to be either zero or a linear function of predictor variables.
+Residual structured variation is then modeled using a zero-mean Gaussian process and/or a grouped random effects model.
+However, both the zero-mean and the linearity assumption can be unrealistic, and higher prediction accuracy can be obtained by relaxing these assumptions; see, e.g., our experiments in Sections \ref{simul} and \ref{data_appl}.
+Furthermore, if the prior mean function of a Gaussian process model is misspecified, spurious second-order non-stationarity can occur as the covariance function of a misspecified model equals the true covariance function plus the squared bias of the mean function \citep{fuglstad2015does, schmidt2020flexible}.
+It is thus important to first correctly model the prior mean function before accounting for potential residual second-order non-stationarity.